AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 # Features

+* **HomePage**
-* **HomePage** containing the name of my memory game with the background image which is consistant throughout and a flashing 'Start Game' button to grab attention for the user to click and begin the game
+    * containing the name of my memory game with the background image which is consistant throughout and a flashing 'Start Game' button to grab attention for the user to click and begin the game

+* **Back Button**
-* **Back Button** for ease of navigation, I added a back button for the user to be able to easily navigate back to the Home Page if required.
+    * for ease of navigation, I added a back button for the user to be able to easily navigate back to the Home Page if required.

+* **Title**
-* **Title** I wanted my title to be very eye catching and chose a [google font](https://fonts.google.com/?query=sarina&preview.text=Memory%20Bay&preview.text_type=custom) called Sarina as it gave me Baywatch vibes!
+    * I wanted my title to be very eye catching and chose a [google font](https://fonts.google.com/?query=sarina&preview.text=Memory%20Bay&preview.text_type=custom) called Sarina as it gave me Baywatch vibes!

-* **Start Game Button** I decided to add a button which needs to be clicked in order to unlock the game board and begin the game, this also starts the timer countdown (I did initially have the timer starting on page refresh but found this was not very user friendly!)
+* **Start Game Button**
+    * I decided to add a button which needs to be clicked in order to unlock the game board and begin the game, this also starts the timer countdown (I did initially have the timer starting on page refresh but found this was not very user friendly!)

+* **Timer**
-* **Timer** I added a 30 second timer to give the game the element of challenge.
+    * I added a 30 second timer to give the game the element of challenge.

 * **Play Again Button**
+    * The play again button is functional to refresh the whole page enabling the user to click Start Game and play again and again with ease!

 * **The Game**
+    * The game is a memory card matching game made of 12 game cards with beach themed images

 * **You Win!**